not much has changed for the 2017/18 Fall Winter term. Bigger changes will happen sometime in the near future.

 There's no real system in place to account for things, and these short-term glitches need to be fixed with a long-term solution.
 Who better to do that than the library?
 It's our business, after all.

 So, we're going to be slowly integrating the scores in the Large Ensemble Library into the music library's larger collection, over the next year or so.

 Whenever the music library itself is open, someone can run down and open the door for you.
 That means these hours during the Fall/Winter terms:

-The REALLY long-term plan is to move all of the Large Ensemble Library's scores into the Music Library's current location--making it even more organized and efficient and freeing up some much-needed space in the Music building--but that won't start happening until at least next summer.
+The REALLY long-term plan is to move all of the Large Ensemble Library's scores into the Music Library's current location--making it even more organized and efficient and freeing up some much-needed space in the Music building--but that won't start happening for awhile.

 But it should feel familiar, because ultimately it will be just like signing out other scores and resources from the rest of the library.
 Cataloging the Large Ensemble Library scores is a long-term project, though, and in the meantime we ask for your patience and help.
 Here's how we'd like it to work:

 If you've browsed the collection and you know what scores you need, just email us the composer/title list using the link on the sidebar of this page.
 We'll retrieve the scores and get them cataloged as quickly as we can, then we'll email or call you when they're ready and you can sign them out from the music library--similar to how an interlibrary loan request works now.